becketalservices/beas-cnx-cloud/docs/AWS/chapter1.md

 Docker is only necessary to deploy the Docker images into the registry or to build your own Docker images.

-**Uses this instructions to install Docker according to IBM**
+**Uses this instructions to install Docker according to HCL**

-The instructions about the docker installation are taken from the [IBM Documentation](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_prereq_kubernetes_nonha.html).
+The instructions about the docker installation are taken from the [Deploying a non-HA Kubernetes platform](https://help.hcltechsw.com/connections/v65/admin/install/cp_prereq_kubernetes_nonha.html).

 For the installation run the script: